 But the way you teach them matters too!
 Research shows that you should:

-- Explain how, when and why to use each learning strategy
+- Explain how, when and why to use each learning strategy (general meta-cognitive knowledge)

 - Demonstrate how to use each strategy